MWATelescope/mwa_hyperbeam/README.md

 Allowing `hyperbeam` to switch on the float type allows the user to decide between the performance and precision compromise.

-`CUDA` can also be linked statically (although it seems to link statically by default regardless of this flag):
+`CUDA` can also be linked statically:

     cargo build --release --features=cuda,cuda-static